Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this study, we proposed an integrated framework that combines symbolic regression with dimensional analysis, utilizing both the Buckingham $\pi$ Theorem and Ipsen's Method.
+Symbolic regression can be an invaluable tool in engineering and applied mathematics, allowing practitioners to use machine learning to automatically infer the equations that relate variables within a dataset.
+To enhance the accuracy and decrease the runtime of symbolic regression, we demonstrate the integration of dimensional analysis with the PySR symbolic regression pipeline.
+However, the approach can be used on any symbolic regression algorithm.
+This integration also allows one to discover equations in cases of partial knowledge, via Universal Physics-Informed Neural Networks.
+The framework combines symbolic regression with dimensional analysis, utilizing both the Buckingham $\Pi$ theorem and Ipsen's method.
 This approach effectively reduces the complexity of the search space and ensures physical consistency in the discovered equations.
-Our findings indicate that non-dimensionalizing datasets prior to symbolic regression significantly enhances both accuracy and computational efficiency.
+Our findings indicate that nondimensionalizing datasets prior to symbolic regression significantly enhances both accuracy and computational efficiency.

-For algebraic equations, the application of the Buckingham $\pi$ Theorem notably decreased the number of independent variables, thus streamlining the symbolic regression process.
+For algebraic equations, the application of the Buckingham $\Pi$ theorem notably decreased the number of independent variables, thus streamlining the symbolic regression process.
 This dimensionality reduction facilitated faster convergence, reduced the risk of overfitting, and improved accuracy, even in scenarios involving sparse datasets.
 We successfully recovered the symbolic expressions for several physics-based equations, demonstrating that this combined methodology can efficiently discover physically meaningful equations in complex systems with minimal computational resources.